Cruisoring/JsonTuples/README.md

     * __*JSONValue.parse(CharSequence, Range)*__: expect and parse a part of the given JSON context as one of **Null, True, False, JSONString, JSONNumber**.
     * __*JSONObject.parse(String valueString)*__: expect the *valueString* is enclosed by '{' and '}', and cast the result of __*Parser.parse()*__ to be **JSONObject**.
     * __*JSONArray.parse(String valueString)*__: expect the *valueString* is enclosed by '[' and ']', and cast the result of __*Parser.parse()*__ to be **JSONArray**.
-  * Static method __*IJSONValue jsonify(Object object)*__ of _Utilities.java_ is the only API used to convert JAVA Objects to JSON values defined in jsonTuples, it would check the type of the given object to call a method above.
+  * Static method __*IJSONValue jsonify(Object object)*__ of _Utilities.java_ is the only API used to convert JAVA Objects to JSON values defined in *jsonTuples*, it would check the type of the given object to call a method above.
 For types not covered above, by default the  __*asJSONStringFromOthers(Object object)*__ would be called to generate a JSONString, but it is possible to inject serialization/de-serialization methods into __*Utilities.classConverters*__ that is a Map<Class, Tuple2> where the value of a given class includes both serialization and de-serialization for a concerned type of object, then the serialization method would be called to convert the matched instance to its text equivalent.

 The above methods have multiple variations to accept optional arguments.